Guides

 Confidentiality

 DUO states that exam content is confidential.
-You may not take photos, copy assignments, or tell others exam content.
+You may not take photos of the exam, copy assignments, or tell other people what was in the exam.
+DUO says you agree to this by signing a form.

 If you need an adjusted exam